BryllieBrinkley/ReelTalk_iOS/README.md

 # ReelTalk_iOS
-ReelTalk is a mobile app designed specifically for movie and TV show enthusiasts.
-The technologies I used in this project include Swift, SwiftUI, XCode, and Figma.
+ReelTalk is an iOS app that is specifically designed for movie and TV show enthusiasts.
+The technologies I used in this project were Swift, SwiftUI, XCode, and Figma.

 ## Features